 Water safety advice issued as hot weather blankets country

-With Met Éireann issuing a weather advisory for hot weather from today (Wednesday August 10) through to the rest of the week and the weekend, the RNLI, Irish Coast Guard and Water Safety Ireland are urging people to plan for their personal safety when visiting the coast or when on or near the water.
+With Met Éireann issuing a weather advisory for hot weather for the rest of the week and the weekend, the RNLI, Irish Coast Guard and Water Safety Ireland are urging people to plan for their personal safety when visiting the coast or when on or near the water.

 With air temperatures set to be in the mid to high 20s, all three organisations are reminding people about the dangers of cold-water shock.
 This can seriously affect breathing and movement and can occur in any water temperature below 15c.